Alex-dev-angel/order-flow-chart/README.md

 ## Features
 - Real-time updates using Server-Sent Events (SSE) and Angel One's SmartAPI WebSocket.
-- Visualizes buy and sell volumes as blocks, with numbers centered in each half of the time bucket.
+- Visualizes buy and sell volumes as blocks
-- LTP line and text, with the line limited to the current time bucket and the text in the next bucket.
+- LTP line and text
 - User-defined time interval and tick size for aggregating trades and rendering price levels.
 - Dynamic panning in both X and Y directions to adjust the visible range of time buckets and price levels.
 - Canvas dynamically filled with time buckets and price levels based on the canvas size, time interval, and tick size.